TejasShinkar12/Eat-Fit-1/docs/backend.md

 *   **Database Indexing:** As mentioned in Data Models, add indexes on frequently queried columns (`user_id`, `email`, `consumed_at`, `expiry_date`) to speed up database reads.
 *   **Image Processing Offloading:** This is the most performance-critical part.
 Use background tasks (e.g., FastAPI's own `BackgroundTasks`, or a dedicated task queue like Celery with Redis/RabbitMQ) to handle image analysis asynchronously.
 The user gets an immediate response, and the inventory updates later.
-*   **Model Loading:** Load the Hugging Face models (Detectron2, TrOCR, Text2Text) into memory once when the application starts, rather than on every request, to reduce latency for model inference.
+*   **Model Loading:** For the GEMINI API, connection pooling and efficient prompt engineering help with performance.
-*   **Hugging Face Inference:** Consider using optimized libraries or deploying models on a platform designed for inference (like Hugging Face Endpoints) if self-hosting on standard servers is too slow or costly for GPU requirements.
+*   **Hugging Face Inference:** No longer needed for recipe generation as we're using GEMINI API.
 *   **Caching (Optional MVP):** Use Redis to cache results of frequent read queries, such as:
     *   A user's current inventory list.
     *   Today's calorie tracking summary.